cee7zm/SWE_Tutorial/README.md

 ```$ terraform apply -auto-approve```
 This will take 10-15 minutes to compelte if this is your first-time running this setup.

-10. Check to see if your OpenShift console app options added more options like
+10. Check to see if your OpenShift console app options added Argo like this:

 ![](images/consolebefore.png)
 ![](images/consoleafter.png)